Value Investing in Singapore - Your 2019 Guide

-- Unfamiliar stocks: As they are unfamiliar, most investors shun them.
+- Unfamiliar stocks: As they are unfamiliar (not mainstream), most investors shun them.
 Hence, they tend to be undervalued.

-- Low liquidity: Insufficient sellers too, hence discourage buyers to participate.
+- Low liquidity: Insufficient sellers too, hence that discourage buyers from participating.

 - Small company: Most Net Net stocks are small companies and investors generally view them as risky.
 However, some of them could be debt free and financially stronger than bigger companies.

 - Problems: Net Net stocks are usually companies which are facing short term issues that lead to a drop in their prices.
 Once the issue is resolved, we would expect the stock price to increase.